Anuj-Kumar-Sharma/Firebook/README.md

 # Firebook
 Firebook is a social media app.
-It uses Firebase as backe-end database storage.
+It uses Firebase as back-end database storage.
 <h3>Features</h3>
 With this app, you can:
 <ul>